dotcms-plugins/com.dotcms.headerapp/README.md

 1. Go to Apps
 2. Go to dotCMS Header App
-3. Go to the site you wan to configure
+3. Go to the site you want to configure
-4. Set a some name, for instance, "Security Headers"
+4. Set some name, for instance, "Security Headers"
 5. Add a header such as

 /*          Content-Security-Policy:default-src 'self' cdn.example.com;

 1. The first one is a pattern to catch all urls, you can change it to be more specific on filtering.
-2. Set the response header for this url pattern, the header are separated by ";".
+2. Set the response headers for this url pattern, the headers are separated by ";".
 The header name is separated by the header value by ":"